How Much Does It Cost to Refinish Hardwood Floors?

 - A home may need its hardwood floor refinished if it has visible dents, scratches, staining, cupping, splintering, or color fading.

 A home with hardwood floors is modern and welcoming, but hardwood floors can start looking drab after years of wear and tear from kids, pets, and everyday life.
 Homeowners with dull, scratched, and old-looking hardwood floors may be considering refinishing them to their former state.
 But how much does it cost to refinish hardwood floors?
-According to HomeAdvisor and Angi, the typical price range is between $1,098 and $2,598, with the national average at $1,828.
+According to HomeAdvisor and Angi, the typical price range is between $1,098 and $2,653.
+The national average cost to refinish hardwood floors is $1,869.
 This comes out to $3 to $8 per square foot, including materials and labor.
 Roughly 80 percent of the cost to refinish hardwood floors comes from labor.
 The overall cost can vary based on the complexity of the floor refinishing, labor, type of wood flooring, and length of time needed to complete the job.

 Factors in Calculating the Cost to Refinish Hardwood Floors